gmar84/employee-performance-power-bi-dashboard/README.md

 Date Select Slicer: Allows supervisors to filter data table and visuals by Year and Month.

-Caregiver Select Slicer: Allows supervisors to select a specific caregiver for perofrmance review.
+Caregiver Select Slicer: Allows supervisors to select a specific caregiver for performance review.

 ### VISUALS